DataDog/datadog-api-client-java/api_docs/v1/MonitorsApi.md

         MonitorsApi apiInstance = new MonitorsApi(defaultClient);
         String groupStates = "groupStates_example"; // String | When specified, shows additional information about the group states.
 Choose one or more from `all`, `alert`, `warn`, and `no data`.
         String name = "name_example"; // String | A string to filter monitors by name.
-        String tags = "tags_example"; // String | A comma separated list indicating what tags, if any, should be used to filter the list of monitorsby scope.
+        String tags = "tags_example"; // String | A comma separated list indicating what tags, if any, should be used to filter the list of monitors by scope.
 For example, `host:host0`.
         String monitorTags = "monitorTags_example"; // String | A comma separated list indicating what service and/or custom tags, if any, should be used to filter the list of monitors.
 Tags created in the Datadog UI automatically have the service key prepended.
 For example, `service:my-app`.
         Boolean withDowntimes = true; // Boolean | If this argument is set to true, then the returned data includes all current downtimes for each monitor.
         Long idOffset = 56L; // Long | The time (in seconds) to delay the monitor evaluation compared to the latest data timestamp received.